celiamacrae/Graphit2.0/README.md

 Visit: https://graphit2.herokuapp.com/ 👀

-Graphit was built by a team of 4 software engineering students in 2020 as part of the immersive Grace Hopper Program at Fullstack Academy of Code, in New York City.
+Graphit was built by a team of 4 software engineering students in February 2020 as part of the immersive Grace Hopper Program at Fullstack Academy of Code, in New York City.

 ➤ Anastasiia Burlya